kali-linex/linex/Documentation/networking/napi.rst

 NAPI
 ====

-NAPI is the event handling mechanism used by the Linux networking stack.
+NAPI is the event handling mechanism used by the Linex networking stack.
 The name NAPI no longer stands for anything in particular [#]_.

 In basic operation the device notifies the host about new events